sinankalkan/CENG501-Spring2021/project_Kucukdemir/README.md

   Figure 1.
 The brief overview of the method.
 Taken from the original paper.[1]
 </p>

-In summary, the training step works as follow:
+In summary, the training step works as follows:
 * We first apply some noise to the clean image.
 Note that our network will not see the clean image directly.
 * Then, we apply noise one more time to get doubly-noisy realization of the clean image.
 * Then, we feed the network with doubly-noisy realization and try to predict singly-noisy realization.